EARnagram/lessons/sec1/responsive_css/lesson/README.md

 ## BILLY MAYS HERE!

 > ARE YOU TIRED OF YOUR DESIGNS GOING DOWN THE TUBE AS SOON AS SOMEONE OPENS UP YOUR WEBSITE ON A PHONE!?!?!?!?!
 >
 > WELL, THROW THOSE WORRIES OUT THE DOOR!
 >
 > WELCOME TO RESPONSIVE CSS!

 ![](http://api.ning.com/files/Kk19*2P3xgYqiykJv8EedsK8vZPAaTdJWxTjdO7cYG6obt10sE-tzo0IKGJqFHkfSFqP2-KSn8BJHaV9CnhOfB*Kkzs*ZOX*/BillyMaysPWNSGod.JPG)

 #### Intro to Responsive Website Design

-Once upon a time, long, long ago, nearly every screen was either 640x480, 800x600, or 1024x768, and you could expect that people had most of their screen occupied by a broswer window.
+Once upon a time, long, long ago, nearly every screen was either 640x480, 800x600, or 1024x768, and you could expect that people had most of their screen occupied by a browser window.

 Those were the good old days when Billy Mays (RIP) was still slinging his helpful wares.
-It's up to us as part of the Billy Mays Tribute Salesmen Collective to followin his footsteps and spread the good word on responsive design.
+It's up to us as part of the Billy Mays Tribute Salesmen Collective to follow in his footsteps and spread the good word on responsive design.

-Now, people will be looking at our websites on phones, tables, browser windows scrunched up all tiny, and maybe even watches (please remember this lesson; it'll be funny to go back and read this README in a few years and ask: "Who the hell is Billy Mays??").
+Now, people will be looking at our websites on phones, tablets, browser windows scrunched up all tiny, and maybe even watches (please remember this lesson; it'll be funny to go back and read this README in a few years and ask: "Who the hell is Billy Mays??").

 You can compare the difference - just resize the width of your browser window: